 Our UN Global Compact Activities

-In 2018, we participated in formulating the Chemical Sector SDG Roadmap, which organizes sustainability-related fields and issues pertaining to the chemical industry using the SDG framework with the aim of realizing sustainability.
-(Participating companies and organization: AkzoNobel, Covestro, The Dow Chemical Company, Evonik Industries AG, SABIC, DSM, Solvay, Mitsubishi Chemical HD, Sumitomo Chemicals, The American Chemistry Council (ACC), The European Chemical Industry Council (Cefic))
+Recently, we have broadened the scope of our activities while strengthening our alliances with member companies in the chemical sector.
+Specifically, we participated in formulating the Chemical Sector SDG Roadmap, which organizes sustainability-related fields and issues pertaining to the chemical industry using the SDG framework with the aim of realizing sustainability.

-In addition, in 2019, we participated in the formulation of the WBCSD TCFD Chemical Sector Guidance.
-The guidance explains how to make effective disclosures in the four frameworks of the TCFD for the chemical sector and details the fundamental elements needed to analyze scenarios.
-(Participating companies: BASF, DSM, Solvay, AkzoNobel, Sumitomo Chemical)
+In addition, we participated in the formulation of the WBCSD TCFD Chemical Sector Guidance.
+The guidance explains how to make effective disclosures using the frameworks of the TCFD recommendations for the chemical sector and details the fundamental elements needed to analyze scenarios.

-*1 WBCSD: This organization was established to advocate for business sector views on sustainable development.
-The group weighs in at international conferences, such as the World Economic Forum, the B20 Summit, and the Conference of the Parties of the UNFCCC.
+This organization was established to advocate for business sector views on sustainable development.
+The group provides advice to help promote sustainability at international conferences, such as the World Economic Forum, the B20 Summit, and the Conference of the Parties of the UNFCCC.